Skip to Content

 US Stove 5501S King Mini Pellet Stove

-The US Stove 5501S is a large pellet stove that heats up areas of at least 2,200 square feet – but as a larger model, weighs in at approximately 245 lbs when the unit is empty.
+The US Stove 5501S is a large pellet stove that heats areas of at least 2,200 square feet – but as a larger model, weighs in at approximately 245 lbs when the unit is empty.
 The hopper carries up to 20 lbs – which can keep the unit burning for days at a time as one of its best features.

 It’s not perfect, though: the 5501S can be very loud on its high setting, and the fan sounds more like a leaf blower in your house than a heater unit.
 The weight of this unit is also a common drawback – once you’ve put it somewhere, it’s difficult to move.